 Tales of romance and sophisticated intrigue, they must surely have been the ‘’soap operas’’ of their day.

-Folktales from Russia feature universal patterns of tasks and trials, tricks and transformations.
+Folktales from Russia feature universal patterns of tasks and trials, tricks, and transformations.

 Russian folktales are often longer and more complicated than those of other countries and frequently involve several sets of tasks.

 Elizabeth Winthrop’s retelling of the Little Humpbacked Horse is quite complex and begins with a tale of how a modest hero, Ivan, tamed a mate with a golden mane.
-In return for her freedom, she gives him three horses, two fits as gifts for the tsar, and the other a little humpbacked horse.
+In return for her freedom, she gives him three horses, two fits as gifts for the tsar, and the other a little-humpbacked horse.

 Russian folklore is replete with other stories of poor but lucky men.
 With the help of an irresistible magic sack, an old soldier outwits some devils in Michael McCurdy’s The Devils Who Learned to Be Good, and another soldier saves a helpless tsar in Uri Shulevitz’s Soldier and Tsar in the Forest.

-In Arthur Ransome’s The Fool of the World and the Flying Ship, a youngest son goes forth, accompanied by eight companions, each of whom has a magical power that helps in outwitting the treacherous tsar, the fool wins the princess and riches for them both in this Caldecott Medal book.
+In Arthur Ransome’s The Fool of the World and the Flying Ship, the youngest son goes forth, accompanied by eight companions, each of whom has a magical power that helps in outwitting the treacherous tsar, the fool wins the princess and riches for them both in this Caldecott Medal book.

 A poor archer in Diane Wolkstein’s Oom Razoom, or Go I knew Not Where.

-Bring Back I know Not What keeps his beautiful wife from the clutches of the king while gaining riches and a magical servant.
+Bring Back I Know Not What keeps his beautiful wife from the clutches of the king while gaining riches and a magical servant.

 The witch Baba Yaga is a complex character who figures in many Russian tales, including Eric Kimmel’s I know Not What, I know Not Where and Diane Wolkstein’s Oom Razoom.
 Elizabeth Winthrop’s Vasilissa the Beautiful is often called the Russian Cinderella.

 In this tale, Vasilissa is sent by her stepmother to Baba Yaga to get a light for the cottage with the hope that the witch will eat her up.
-Vasilissa carries with her a doll that her mother gave her before she died.
+Vasilisa carries with her a doll that her mother gave her before she died.